HVV Den Haag

-HVV (Haagse Voetbal Vereniging: Dutch for (The) Hague Football Club) is an amateur football club in The Hague, Netherlands.
+HVV (Haagse Voetbal Vereniging; Dutch for The Hague Football Club) is an amateur football club in The Hague, Netherlands.
 It was founded in 1883 as an extension of HCC, (The) Hague Cricket Club.
 In 1978, on the occasion of the club's centenary, Queen Juliana granted the club royal patronage, with prefix Koninklijke ("Royal"), because of its pioneering role in sport, including in the formation of the Royal Dutch Football Association (KNVB) in 1889.
 Since then it has been called Koninklijke Haagse Cricket & Voetbal Vereniging (Royal The Hague Cricket & Football Club), abbreviated KHC&VV.
 The club's grounds since 1898 have been at the 1,200-capacity "De Diepput", on the border between Benoordenhout and Wassenaar.
 It now also plays tennis, squash and judo and has around 1750 members.

 History

 HVV was the most successful Dutch football club prior to World War I, winning ten Dutch championships between 1890 and 1914.

 Two of its players won bronze medals with the Dutch side in the 1912 Olympic football tournament.
-Subsequently, it was superseded as top club in the Hague by HBS and then ADO.
+Subsequently, it was superseded as the top club in the Hague by HBS and then ADO.

 Its last season in top-flight football was 1932.
 The introduction of professionalism by the KNVB in 1954 did not affect lower division clubs such as HVV.

+Former players

+National team players

+The following players were called up to represent their national teams in international football and received caps during their tenure with HVV Den Haag: